 - The carpet

-- That favorite chair he’s been sleeping on even though you’ve ushered him off it a thousand times
+- That favorite chair they have been sleeping on even though you’ve ushered them off it a thousand times

 The specks are actually bits of dried blood that will turn from black, to brown, and finally back to red if you rehydrate them on a wet paper towel.